Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 LogicMonitor also offers remote and on-site training for seamless implementation.
 They do not post their prices online, but you can tour the platform and call for a customized quote from their website.

-#7 – Uptrends – Best Website Monitoring Service For Internal Server Monitoring
+#7 – Uptrends Review – The Best for Internal Server Monitoring

 Sometimes the problem is on your side of the firewall.
 For site owners who don’t want to take any chances, Uptrends has robust internal monitoring systems.